 - Recommendations and requests

 Use the online form for book recommendations or email Library staff.
-Please bear in mind that the Library caters mainly for Part I Tripos studies and cannot cover all the needs of Part II or Postgraduate courses.
+Please bear in mind that the Library buys things mainly for the Foundation Year and Part I of the Tripos, so cannot cover all the needs of Part II or Postgraduate courses.
 Recommendations become requests if you indicate that you yourself wish to use a book which you think should be in our stock.

 Please note that if you are reluctant to recall a book, we cannot give you the name of the person who has it, even if you strongly suspect that you already know.
 What we can do is to advise them that you are interested in seeing or sharing the book, and leave it up to them to reveal themselves by contacting you, if they wish.
 If you are a member of Sidney Sussex, you will find a web form for transferring borrowing from one user to another on the Library section of Sidnet, should you and the other user agree to do that.